codeandkey/boom/README.md

 Some useful object types:
 - `player` is the player spawn point.
-- `noclip` is solid ground that players can move and jump on.
 - `physbox` is a physics object.
 Requires `type` string parameter.
 	- setting `type` to `dynamic` allows interaction with other objects.
 	- setting `type` to `static` forces a static object.

+- 'npc' is a non-player-character, they can be given Names that will be displayed in-game.
+- 'background' denotes an image to be used in parallax for backgrounds
 ## Boom.
 Physics.

 Boom uses Love2d's builtin physics engine, [Box2D](http://box2d.org/about/).

 ## Boom.
 Devs.